Murals of Fargo-Moorhead

 Meadowlark Building | 503 7th St N, Fargo

-The Meadowlark, North Dakota’s state bird, is another painting by Steve Knutson.
-The Meadowlarks are painted on the side of what is called the Meadowlark building, an office building located in Downtown Fargo.
-There are two birds painted on the building, one on the east side and one on the west side.
+The Meadowlark, North Dakota's state bird, is another painting by Steve Knutson.
+The Meadowlarks are painted on the side of the building, an office building in Downtown Fargo.
+Two birds are painted on the building, one on the east and one on the west.

 Sunny Brook Whiskey / The Cowboy